 The Company believes that availability under the Credit Facility will be sufficient to fund the Company's operations for fiscal 2009.
 However, if circumstances were to change, the Company may need to refinance the Credit Facility or otherwise amend the terms of the Credit Facility.
 In addition, the Company would seek to engage in further activities, including efforts to lower its inventory and to reduce expenses.
-However, there can be no assurance that any such actions would be successful or that the results of any such actions would be adequate.
+However, there can be no assurance that any such actions would be adequate.